Cleveland Inclusion Summit

 UNITED STATES STEEL CORPORATION

-Senior Vice President, General Counsel, Chief Compliance Officer & Corporate Secretary
+Senior Vice President, General Counsel, Chief Ethics & Compliance Officer and Corporate Secretary

 Executive Vice President